EfthimiosVlahos/Alzheimers-Generative-DL-Project/README.md

 </p>

 # Conclusion
 This work explored the viability of recurrent neural networks in drug generation for Alzheimer’s disease.
-We trained three models, a baseline model, a novel hybrid model, and an improved baseline model.
-Our results significantly improved over our baseline model (Model A), which allowed us to be able to generate 18 new molecules that can help inhibit BACE-1, slowing down Alzheimer's disease.
-In the end, we hope to continue working on these models past this project to see if we can improve our models and generate more molecules, so that we can help the many families struggling from this painful disease.
-Going forward, we could build off our project by exploring implementing a variational autoencoder (VAE) architecture that can add more variability to our generated results.
-Additionally, we can perform more rounds of error analysis on our improved baseline (Model C) and hybrid models (Model B) to try to increase our accuracy on the test data.
-Finally, we look forward to trying to validate that the molecules we generated are functional for Alzheimer's disease treatment, so that we can see how our work could get implemented to help people in real life.
+I trained three models, a baseline model, a novel hybrid model, and an improved baseline model.
+My results significantly improved over my baseline model (Model A), which allowed me to be able to generate 18 new molecules that can help inhibit BACE-1, slowing down Alzheimer's disease.
+In the end, I hope to continue working on these models past this project to see if I can improve our models and generate more molecules, so that I can help the many families struggling from this painful disease.
+Going forward, I could build off my project by exploring implementing a variational autoencoder (VAE) architecture that can add more variability to our generated results.
+Additionally, I can perform more rounds of error analysis on my improved baseline (Model C) and hybrid models (Model B) to try to increase our accuracy on the test data.
+Finally, I look forward to trying to validate that the molecules we generated are functional for Alzheimer's disease treatment, so that I can see how our work could get implemented to help people in real life.

 ## References